History of literature

-The history of literature is the historical development of writings in prose or poetry that attempt to provide entertainment, enlightenment, or instruction to the reader/listener/observer, as well as the development of the literary techniques used in the communication of these pieces.
+The history of literature is the historical development of writings in prose or poetry that attempt to provide entertainment or education to the reader, as well as the development of the literary techniques used in the communication of these pieces.
 Not all writings constitute literature.
 Some recorded materials, such as compilations of data (e.g., a check register) are not considered literature, and this article relates only to the evolution of the works defined above.

 Ancient (Bronze Age–5th century)

 Early literature is derived from stories told in hunter-gatherer bands through oral tradition, including myth and folklore.
-Storytelling emerged as the human mind evolved to apply causal reasoning and structure events into a narrative and language allowed early humans to share information with one another.
+Storytelling emerged as the human mind evolved to apply causal reasoning and structure events into a narrative and language, allowing early humans to share information with one another.
 Early storytelling provided opportunity to learn about dangers and social norms while also entertaining listeners.
 Myth can be expanded to include all use of patterns and stories to make sense of the world, and it may be psychologically intrinsic to humans.
 Epic poetry is recognized as the pinnacle of ancient literature.
 These works are long narrative poems that recount the feats of mythic heroes, often said to take place in the nation's early history.

 The history of writing began independently in different parts of the world, including in Mesopotamia about 3200 BC, in Ancient China about 1250 BC, and in Mesoamerica about 650 BC.
 Literature was not initially incorporated in writing, as it was primarily used for simpler purposes, such as accounting.
 Some of the earliest surviving works of literature include The Maxims of Ptahhotep and the Story of Wenamun from Ancient Egypt, Instructions of Shuruppak and Poor Man of Nippur from Mesopotamia, and Classic of Poetry from Ancient China.